 1. Practice daily and make it a routine

 To overcome the fear of listening sections in the PTE exam try to incorporate the habit of listening daily to the English news channel or watching the TED talks.
 Initially, you will feel demotivated and disheartened, but this is a natural reaction as you are new to the English language and trying to adapt to the new language.
 Believe me, you can notice the change in a week once you follow the routine.
 Try to assume the words during the initial practice time.
 You can also try these techniques by attempting the PTE practice test to overcome the fear of the Listening section.

 2. Listen to the Podcast for PTE listening

 Podcast really?
 How Podcast will help my listening score?
 And many more questions like that.
 But the podcasts are really a good medium to improve your listening skills and help to lay the foundation for listening practice.

 The key ingredient behind listening to the podcast is that the actual question pattern is almost similar to the environment of the podcast, where the speaker tries to narrate the story on one topic.
 Try to make the habit of listening to one podcast daily.

 3. PTE Listening to the different speaker with a different accent

 We all love watching a movie, isn’t it?
 What if I tell you watching Hollywood movies will help you to improve your listening score.
 Different movies having a British or American accent will help you to increase your listening ability.
 Initially try using a subtitle, because some word pronunciation will be difficult for you to understand.
-But as you make the practice of watching such movies, gradually you will develop a habit of watching the movies without subtitle.
-As the day passes, the un-familiar sound will start making sense to you, and you will get familiar with the conversation.
+But as you make the practice of watching such movies, gradually you will develop a habit of watching the movies without subtitles.
+As the day passes, the unfamiliar sound will start making sense to you, and you will get familiar with the conversation.